davidwiygul/available-af/README.md

 demise through the database, and the "oldest" (that is first to register with the database) available scheduler is universally recognized as the "heir" and will seamlessly take over scheduling.
-In this scheme, if desired, schedulers can added or removed on the fly, without requiring any configuration or interrupting workflows.
+In this scheme, if desired, schedulers can be added or removed on the fly, without requiring any configuration or interrupting workflows.